afranken/All-In-One-Favicon/README.md

 [Please visit my site for screenshots](http://www.techotronic.de/plugins/all-in-one-favicon/).

 ## Changelog ##

+### 4.2 (2012-01-21) ###
+* BUGFIX: Copy and paste of Favicon URLs now working correctly
+* NEW: Turkish translation by Selçuk Yahşi
+* CHANGE: Eddy Ernesto Ríos updated the Spanish translation
+* CHANGE: deleting all plugin settings now also deleted uploaded favicons
+* CHANGE: option "delete favicon" is only displayed if a favicon was already uploaded
+* CHANGE: add warning that JavaScript is needed for uploading favicons

 ### 4.1 (2012-11-17) ###
 * NEW: Hebrew translation by Ahrale
 * CHANGE: favicon URLs can be copy'n'pasted again